nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 </div>

 * Edits the candidate at the specified `INDEX`.
-The index refers to the index number shown in the displayed TA list.
+The index refers to the index number shown in the displayed candidate list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.